Adam-Behun/Adam-Behun/README.md

 # Adam Behun - Software in Healthcare | Deliver Outcomes, Not Tools

 Below are my key projects (Both on Healthcare - Provider Side), Prior Authorization LLM Agent & Dental Kiosk, followed by my data analysis work.
+Alfons and Dental Kiosk are not yet viewable online but are expected to be completed by July 2025.

 ## Alfons - Prior Authorization Bot
 **[GitHub Repository](https://github.com/Adam-Behun/alfons)**
-A voice-enabled bot for automating prior authorization in healthcare.
+A voice-enabled bot for automating prior authorization in healthcare (not yet viewable online, expected completion July 2025).
 Built with:
 - **FastAPI**: High-performance, async backend for handling Twilio webhooks.
 - **Twilio**: Manages calls to `+18666105909` with escalation to `+15165667132`.
 - **ElevenLabs**: Realistic text-to-speech and speech-to-text for human-like interactions.